adrienpetralia/adrienpetralia.github.io/_pages/talks.md

                 My PhD work focuses on deep learning for large-scale electricity consumption time series, with applications to smart-meter analytics, Non-Intrusive Load Monitoring (NILM), and consumer-facing energy feedback at EDF.
                 The thesis investigates how modern deep learning models, in particular Transformer-based architectures, can be used to model household electricity consumption at scale.
-The goal is twofold:
-                (i) learn robust representations of smart-meter data that transfer across downstream tasks (classification, regression, forecasting), and (ii) design models capable of disaggregating aggregated household load into appliance-level signals (NILM), with direct deployment in EDF’s <em>Mon Suivi Conso</em> service.
             </p>

             <p class="text-center mt-2 text-sm text-gray-500">